MartinThoma/MartinThoma.github.io/_posts/2016-03-04-disable-caps-lock.md

 - Ubuntu
 featured_image: logos/caps-lock.png
 ---
-I've just hit caps lock accidentially.
+I've just hit caps lock accidentally.
 This key is so useless; I never ever wanted to hit it.

 So I deactivated it: